Supplement: ODE Plugin Explanation¶

 Vector3 o = parentOrigin + link->b();

-// parentOrigin is the positional vector of the parent link.
+// parentOrigin is the parent link's position vector.

 if(odeBody->worldID){